Hawking (band): Diverge (2017)

+Present (2018–present)

+In the fall of 2018, Hawking completed a Western Canadian tour with Youth Fountain.

-In Fall 2019, the band completed a 28-date North American tour with Stellar Circuits.
+In the spring of 2019, Hawking completed a Western Canadian tour.
+In the fall of 2019, the band completed a 28-date North American tour supporting Stellar Circuits.

 On January 31, 2020, Hawking released their single “Never Bow”.

 On March 20, 2020, Hawking released their single “Elucidate, Articulate”.

 On March 18, 2022, Hawking released their single “A Tragedy (This Melody)”.

+Noel Dufour replaced Chartwell Kerr on drums in 2023.

+In August, 2024, Hawking completed a Western Canadian co-headlining tour with Cliffside.